cs3451-f21/a4-f21/README.md

 There are comments at the top reminding you what uniforms and attributes three.js sets for you.

-## Reference material/help
+## Reference material/help on Mandelbrot and Julia sets

 Resources that might be helpful include

-* https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf  (WebGL quick reference card)
 * https://en.wikipedia.org/wiki/Mandelbrot_set
 * https://en.wikipedia.org/wiki/Julia_set
 * http://www.wikihow.com/Plot-the-Mandelbrot-Set-By-Hand